aws-samples/eks-workshop-v2/website/docs/observability/open-source-metrics/accessing-grafana.md

 title: "Accessing Grafana"
 sidebar_position: 30
 ---
 An instance of Grafana has been pre-installed in your EKS cluster.
-To access it you first need to retrieve the URL:

 :::note
 On IPv6 clusters, you need to update ingress to add dual-stack annotation.